1. Realism and Anti-Realism: Hawking and Mlodinow.

 David Mermin, "Is the Moon There When Nobody Looks?
 Reality and the Quantum Theory," Physics Today 38 (April, 1985): 38-47; letters and a response from Mermin in 38 (November, 1985), 9ff.
 A humorous and enjoyable piece, with historical as well as substantive discussion.

 Bernard d'Espagnat, "The Quantum Theory and Reality," Scientific American CCXL (November, 1979): 158-181.
 My favorite introduction; careful and philosophically sensitive.
-(The library has several books by díEspagnat on QM; I havenít read them, but judging by this article Iíd expect them to be good.)
+(The library has several books by d'Espagnat on QM; I haven't read them, but judging by this article I'd expect them to be good.)

 3. String Theory and Problems of Confirmation.
 There has apparently been an interesting flap in recent years over the status of string theory.
 There's an apparent problem: string theory by itself doesn't seem to make any testable predictions.
 Steven Weinberg and others have (I gather) suggested that we should accept the theory for aesthetic reasons, reasons of overall theoretical coherence, etc., even if there isn't any way to test it directly.
-On the other hand, there are fairly recent, controversial books criticizing string theory (and the culture of contemporary physics departments more generally): Lee Smolin, The Trouble with Physics, and Peter Woit, Not Even Wrong.
-Although I own these books, I haven't read them, so reading selections from them would be a bit of a shot in the dark.
-However, they look to be quite readable, and highly relevant to philosophical issues about confirmation.
+On the other hand, there are fairly recent, controversial books criticizing string theory (and the culture of contemporary physics departments more generally): Lee Smolin, The Trouble with Physics, and Peter Woit, Not Even Wrong, both published 2006.
+Both books are very readable, and relevant to issues about confirmation.
+Last I checked, there were also a lot of YouTube videos of debates between people supporting or criticizing string theory, including Smolin (con) and Brian Greene (pro), another very good writer.

 Science and Religion

-8. Intelligent Design.
+6. Intelligent Design.
 The current incarnation of the creation/evolution debate, with perhaps a few new twists and angles.
 We could look at Darwin's Black Box, which may be the most influential defense of intelligent design, and some of the literature critical of its theses.
 The string theory flap mentioned above turns out to be relevant: one of the main arguments for intelligent design has been that otherwise it's hard to explain why some of the fundamental physical constants, notably the "cosmological constant," seem to be "fine-tuned for life."
-String theory apparently can be construed to offer an alternative, entirely natural explanation (see e.g. http://www.newscientist.com/channel/fundamentals/mg18825305.800.html).
+String theory apparently can be construed to offer an alternative, entirely natural explanation (last time I included this topic I gave the following link, but unfortunately it's now behind a paywall: http://www.newscientist.com/channel/fundamentals/mg18825305.800.html).

 Possible readings include (selections from):